JoshuaKGoldberg/speaker-rider/README.md

 ### COVID Safety

-Any event venue should comply with local, state, and federal COVID restrictions, including mask and vaccine requirements.
+Any event venue should comply with local, state, and federal COVID restrictions, including any mask and vaccine requirements.
-Any person I come into contact with must either be fully vaccinated, recovered from COVID-19 within the last year, have a valid medical exemption, or have a negative COVID-19 test from within a day prior to the event.

 ### Speaking Fees and Honorariums